mohammadareeb95/odkconvert/docs/xlsforms.md

   of a question, and the value to test against, which is one of the select values.

-In the XLSXForm, the spreadsheet should look like this.
+In the XLSForm, the spreadsheet should look like this.
 The amenity menu is only displayed if the answer to the “what type of building is this” is “commercial”.